endeav007/Pong-Project/README.md

 ## Quick Launch

-Double-click the ‘pong.exe’ file to open the game.
+After downloading, double-click the ‘pong.exe’ file to open the game.

 ## Game Instructions